 Right to Notice of Breach.
 You have the right to be notified if we or one of our business associates become aware of a breach of your unsecured personal health information.

 Right to a Paper Copy of This Notice.
 You have the right to obtain a paper copy of this notice at any time.
 To obtain a copy, please request it from the Compliance Officer.

-You may also obtain a copy of this notice either from the front desk at Covenant Woods, our website, or by requesting a copy of this notice be sent through electronic mail to firstname.lastname@example.org.
+You may also obtain a copy of this notice either from the front desk at Covenant Woods, our website (https://www.covenantwoods.com/), or by requesting a copy of this notice be sent through email to EKMauritsen@covenantwoods.com.
 If we know that the electronic message has failed to be delivered, a paper copy of this notice will be provided.
 Even if you have received a copy electronically, you still retain the right to receive a paper copy upon request.

 III.
 Changes to This Notice

 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, contact the Director of Accounting & Corporate Compliance.
-All complaints must be submitted using the proper form obtainable from the clinic.
+To file a complaint with us, contact the Compliance Officer.
+All complaints must be submitted in writing to the clinic.
 You will not be penalized for filing a complaint.

-Other uses and disclosures of health information not covered by this notice or the laws that apply to us will be made only with your written permission.
-If you provide us permission to use or disclose health information about you, you make revoke that permission, using the form obtainable from the clinic, at any time.
+Other uses and disclosure of health information not covered by this notice or the laws that apply to us will be made only with your written permission.
+If you provide us permission to use or disclose health information about you, you may revoke that permission by written request to the clinic, at any time.
 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.